 - Somewhere easily accessible (not too high)

-Where to install the new NBN Connection box:
+Where to install the NBN Connection box:

-- Away from televisions, speakers, and other large electronic devices
+- Away from televisions, speakers and other large electronic devices

 - In a place that has easy access